 On one of their later expeditions the party found themselves in a torrential rain storm and sought shelter in what appeared to be a cave.
 When the storm passed De Beaufort Grace and his party explored the cave and found a rear exit which opened upon a beautiful lush green valley nestled among rolling low rising hills with rivers and lakes.
 Although, he never found a river-land route to Charleston, New Grace was settled.
 With the influx of Creole, French and Cajun ex-pats arriving from New Orleans, New Grace was well on its way to becoming the all-embracing community which many of our citizens today claim their roots.
-Just go on up on the porch and pull up a rocker and a fan and have a glass of sun brewed kickin’ iced tea (you’ll need that fan) and talk to Mama Lulu.
+Just go on up on the porch and pull up a rocker and a fan and have a glass of sun brewed kickin’ iced tea (you’ll need that fan) and talk to local restaurateur and historian Mama Lulu.

 THE CIVIL WAR YEARS